vtudorache/lua-msvc/README.md

 ## Sample Makefile for NMake

-This repository contains a Makefile to use with _Microsoft Visual Studio_ (or Command Line Tools) for statically building Lua on Windows.
+This repository contains a Makefile to use with _Microsoft Visual Studio_ (or Command Line Tools) for building Lua on Windows.
 The Makefile must be used from a __preconfigured Command Prompt__ (like one installed with the Command Line Tools for Visual C++).

 ## Example of basic usage (for Lua 5.3.5):